SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

     for_plotting.update({dataset: data})
 ```

-We again checked the difference in the mean framewise displacement of each sample and the sub-groups.
+We again checked the difference in the mean framewise displacement of each sample and the sub-groups {numref}`fig:meanFD-stringent`.
 In `ds000228`, there was still a significant difference in motion during the scan captured by mean framewise displacement
 between the child
 (M = {glue:text}`ds000228_child_mean_qc:.2f`, SD = {glue:text}`ds000228_child_sd_qc:.2f`, n = {glue:text}`ds000228_child_n_qc:i`)